James Fox (art historian)

-James Fox (born February 1982) is a British art historian and BAFTA nominated broadcaster.
-Fox specialises in 20th-century art and is currently Director of Studies in History of Art at Emmanuel College, Cambridge.
+James Fox (born February 1982) is a British art historian and broadcaster.
+Fox specialises in 20th-century art and is Director of Studies in History of Art at Emmanuel College, Cambridge.

-Fox is most notable for presenting documentaries on the history of art for BBC Four.
-Fox is also a frequent commentator on 20th-century and contemporary art in the British media.
+Fox is best known for presenting documentaries on the history of art for BBC Four.
+He is a frequent media commentator on 20th-century and contemporary art.

 Education and career

 Fox received a first class degree in History of Art from Emmanuel College, Cambridge.
 He then undertook an MPhil on British modernism, before spending a year as a Herchel Smith scholar at Harvard University.

 Returning to the University of Cambridge in 2006, Fox embarked on a PhD on history of art entitled Business Unusual: Art in Britain During the First World War, 1914–18, funded by the AHRC.

 In 2009 he was appointed as a research fellow at Churchill College, Cambridge.
 In 2010, he spent Michaelmas term as a visiting scholar to Yale Center for British Art at Yale University.
 He subsequently joined Gonville and Caius College as a research fellow in 2011 before becoming director of studies in history of art at Emmanuel College in 2021.

 For four years, while still a student at Cambridge, Fox worked with the British art critic, Waldemar Januszczak, at his production company ZCZ films.
 In 2008 Fox and Januszczak co-curated the Statuephilia exhibition at the British Museum; this included work by Damien Hirst, Antony Gormley and Marc Quinn.

 In 2014 Fox was chosen as one of Apollo Magazines "40 Under 40" – the "most talented and inspirational young people who are driving forward the art world today".

 In 2015, Fox's academic monograph about the art of the First World War was published.
 Fox was also commissioned by Allen Lane to write two major non-fiction books, the first of which will be a cultural history of colour entitled: The Meaning of Colour.
 The second monograph will be entitled: British art in the Twentieth Century.

 Fox has written for The Times, The Telegraph and The Independent, and has appeared on Newsnight, The Review Show, and BBC Radio 4's Something Understood.